WanionTechnologies/Encryptable/docs/INNOVATIONS.md

   - **Collision Resistance:** CID provides 2^32 (over 4.2 billion times) more collision resistance than MongoDB's ObjectId.
 At 1 million operations per second, you'd need 585,000 years to reach a 50% collision probability—making accidental collisions mathematically impossible in any real-world scenario.
 For detailed mathematical analysis, see [CID Collision Analysis](CID_COLLISION_ANALYSIS.md).
 - **Automatic Entity Class Namespacing:** The entity class name is included in the HKDF derivation, so the same secret yields different CIDs for different entity types.
 - **Deterministic but Unpredictable:** Same secret + same class = same CID (deterministic); different secrets = different CIDs (unpredictable without secret).
 - **Stateless Addressing:** No mapping or storage of IDs is required.
-The CID is computed on-demand from the secret, enabling stateless, zero-knowledge addressing.
+The CID is computed on-demand from the secret, enabling stateless, request-scoped (transient knowledge) addressing.

 ### **Comparison with Existing Solutions**